MaxArt2501/object-observe/readme.md

 Even Gecko's [`Object.prototype.watch`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/watch) is probably not worth the effort.
 First of all, it just checks for updates to the value of a *single* property (or recreating the property after it's been deleted), which may save some work, but not much really.
 Furthermore, you can't watch a property with two different handlers, meaning that performing `watch` on the same property *replaces* the previous handler.

 Regarding value changes, changing the property descriptors with `Object.defineProperty` has similar issues.
 Moreover, it makes everything slower - if not *much* slower - when it comes to accessing the property.
-It would also prevent future implementations of the `"reconfigure"` event.
+It would also prevent a correct handling of the `"reconfigure"` event.

 And of course, Internet Explorer's legacy [`propertychange` event](http://msdn.microsoft.com/en-us/library/ms536956%28VS.85%29.aspx) isn't very useful either, as it works only on DOM elements, it's not fired on property deletion, and... well, let's get rid of it already, shall we?